sarah-thomens/reactnd-project-myreads-starter/README.md

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Guidance Used
-The tutorial for the FEND Project 6: My Reads Walkthrough was used to help get the search function working properly after spending several days not getting it to work on my own.
+The tutorial for the FEND Project 6: My Reads Walkthrough was used to help get the search function working properly and some issues with changing shelves not persisting with a refresh.
 Though I did watch Ryan Waite's video, my code is not exactly like his because our projects were so different.
-However, I would not have been able to figure out the search function without his guidance.
+However, I would not have been able to figure things without his guidance.
 Thanks!
 You can watch the video [here](https://www.youtube.com/watch?v=acJHkd6K5kI&feature=youtu.be).

 ## Backend Server